-This Easy Vegan Wild Rice Stuffing is a great healthy alternative to traditional Thanksgiving stuffing without compromising flavor.
-Complete your holiday table with this vegan + gluten-free recipe which comes loaded with a blend of wild rice, cranberries, almonds, cilantro, and seasonings.
+This Easy Vegan Wild Rice Stuffing is a great healthy alternative to traditional Thanksgiving stuffing without compromising flavor or having your guests feel like there’s something missing.

 Wild rice is one of the healthiest rices out there.
 While it’s described as hard to cook by some, this rice is truly worth the wait.

 Honestly, I don’t eat wild rice that often, but when I do, it’s always been good especially since I like to make mine well seasoned.

 Much like Basmati rice, wild rice takes a bit longer to make and for the perfect rice, requires a crucial step or two.

 Nevertheless, it’s not that bad in terms of the process.

 Previously, I made this Brown Butter Lobster, Shrimp, Crispy Kale + Wild Rice Bowl, which was phenomenal by the way.

 Packed with great flavors, a bit of spiciness, and different textures, this recipe comes as an healthy alternative for all the seafood lovers.
 Topped over the healthiest rice to ever exist—wild rice, this bowl wins for the best in flavor for sure!